 - Receptionist E – 50,000/43,750 = 1.142 x 100 = 114.2%

 Here are five clear percentages.
-The first two compa-ratios are below what a fully competent solid performer should be paid, the middle figure is nearly at midpoint, and the latter two are above the midpoint for the given position.
+The first two compa-ratios are below what a fully competent solid performer should be paid, the middle figure is nearly at the midpoint, and the latter two are above the midpoint for the given position.

-- 80-87% – new, inexperienced, or unsatisfactorily-performing incumbents.
+- 80-90% – new, inexperienced, or unsatisfactorily-performing incumbents

 If we use these zones to compare the salaries of the aforementioned five receptionists, Receptionist A would be making a salary comparable to that of an unsatisfactorily-performing employee; B, that of an employee gaining experience; C and D, a fully-competent performer; and E, an excellent performer.

 Time spent in a position and pay compression should also be recognized when setting hiring rates or implementing a new or revised pay system.
 For example, even though Receptionist A’s compa-ratio is low, if they are brand new in the job while Receptionist E has been in the role for 15 years, the pay difference makes sense.

-However, if the organization has a true pay-for-performance focus, then compa-ratio is often used to determine the % adjustment, assuming the goal is to move to the midpoint.
+However, if the organization has a true pay-for-performance focus, then compa-ratio is often used to determine the percentage adjustment, assuming the goal is to move to the midpoint.
 This would mean that an employee with low compa-ratio and outstanding performance should have their pay accelerated towards the midpoint.

-Best Practices for a Successful Employee Compensation and Benefits Strategy
+5 Tips for a Successful Employee Compensation and Benefits Strategy

 Nonetheless, there are some best practices that any HR leader can learn from.
 Consider the following as you design the best compensation strategy for your organization:

 It’s easy to only look at employee compensation during the end of the year or during an employee performance review.
-However, it’s beneficial to review compensation practices at least once a quarter, giving your HR team time to make any necessary adjustments.
+However, by auditing compensation practices at least once a quarter, your HR team has time to make any necessary adjustments.
 If you’re wondering when a good time to review your current compensation plan is, consider asking yourself these questions:

 - How would you estimate your organization’s current retention rate?